Parliamentary.ai

 Groups Affected

-- Asylum seekers: This bill would positively impact asylum seekers by allowing them to work sooner, improving their financial independence and integration into society.
+• Asylum seekers: This bill would positively impact asylum seekers by allowing them to work sooner, improving their financial stability and reducing reliance on government support.
+The reduced waiting time will improve their quality of life and independence

 Powered by nyModel